cysouw/diathesis/text/c06_adverbials.md

 ### [ N | – ] Nominative drop + depictive adverbial {#sec:adverbials-nominative-drop}

-Some 'impersonal' verbs allow the presence or absence of a nominative subject [@Next a,b].
+Some 'impersonal' verbs allow the presence or absence of a nominative subject [@next a,b].
 Whether this is better interpreted as the loss or the addition of an agent is unclear.
 The impersonal verbs in the current category need an additional manner adverbial, negation or *wie* comparison clause.

 :::ex
 a.
 Das Gehalt langt nicht.